Her contact is dead, her bureau chief is missing, and the guy she’s in love with might be working for the enemy .

-She gritted her teeth, unable to move, unable to go up or down, forty-five feet in the air.
+She gritted her teeth, unable to move, unable to go up or down, fifty feet in the air.
 As she willed the men to pass, her brain rattled off some choice curse words.
 She dug frost-numbed fingers deeper into a crevice and waited.

 The generator’s unlikely failure had set the guards off.
 They searched in shrubbery along the massive house, pulling apart branches, kicking at shadows to be sure they were as transparent as they seemed.
 She flinched.

 They’d do worse than that when they found her.

 Flashlights shone on the flagstone path, bushes, doors, and windows.
 The beams progressed upward in wide swaths, edging ever closer.
 Soon she’d be seen, splayed like a squashed insect against the mansion’s third-story façade.
 She wanted to run and hide, but knew better.
 Any motion would betray her position.

 Her pulse buzzed shrilly in her ears as she envisioned being dragged down or shot on sight.
 Men like these didn’t call the police.
 If caught, she’d never be heard from again.

 She pressed her forehead against the icy stone and focused on the cold, concentrating until the stab of pain reduced to a sting, then forced her mind to blot out even that sensation.